apify/actor-scraper/docs/web-scraper/tutorial.md

 The Page function is a JavaScript function that gets executed for each page the scraper visits.
 To figure out how to create the `pageFunction`, you must first inspect the page's structure to get an idea of its inner workings.
 The best tools for that are Developer Tools in browsers, DevTools.

 #### Using DevTools
-Open the [library page](https://apify.com/library) in the Chrome browser (or use any other browser, just note that the DevTools may differ slightly) and open the DevTools, either by right-clicking on the page and selecting `Inspect` or by pressing `F12`.
+Open the [store page](https://apify.com/store) in the Chrome browser (or use any other browser, just note that the DevTools may differ slightly) and open the DevTools, either by right-clicking on the page and selecting `Inspect` or by pressing `F12`.

 The DevTools window will pop up, and display a lot of, perhaps unfamiliar, information.
 Don't worry about that too much and just open the Elements tab (the one with the page's HTML).
 The Elements tab allows you to browse the structure of the page and search within it using the search tool.
 You can open the search tool by pressing `CTRL+F` or `CMD+F`.
 Try typing `<title>` into the search bar.

-You'll see that the Element tab jumps to the first `<title>` element of the current page and that the title is `Library`.
+You'll see that the Element tab jumps to the first `<title>` element of the current page and that the title is `Store`.
 It's always good practice to do your research using the DevTools before writing the `pageFunction` and running your task.

 ![devtools](./static/using-devtools.png "Finding title element in DevTools.")